mlswg/mls-protocol/draft-ietf-mls-protocol.md

   any Update or Remove proposals, or if it's empty.
 Otherwise, the `path` value MAY be omitted.

-* If the `path` value is populated: Process the `path` value using the ratchet tree the provisional GroupContext, to update the ratchet tree and generate the `commit_secret`:
+* If the `path` value is populated: Verify that the identity and signature key of the credential in the new leaf are unique for this group.
+Then process the `path` value using the ratchet tree the provisional GroupContext, to update the ratchet tree and generate the `commit_secret`:

   * Apply the UpdatePath to the tree, as described in
     {{synchronizing-views-of-the-tree}}, and store `key_package` at the